WHO AM I?

 I am an integrative counsellor and psychotherapist.
 This means that I have learned a number of different therapies, and I tailor my counselling to suit each of my clients.

-My starting point is to use person-centred therapy, and this is often all that is needed.
-To be person-centred means that each client is at the heart of their own therapy.
+My starting point in individual therapy is to be person-centred , and this is often all that is needed.
+It means that each client is at the heart of their own therapy.
 My training means that I will know more about the process, but my client is the expert regarding him or herself, so I am guided by them regarding their therapy.
 I listen patiently and calmly, helping my client to reflect to gain a deeper understanding.
-Giving you the core conditions of person-centred therapy - unconditional positive regard, empathy and congruence - means that you will receive non-judgemental sincerity and honesty, as we work together to understand how you feel.

-Occasionally, a client may need something a little different and this is where the 'integrative' part of my practice comes in.
-On those rare occasions, I may try another approach to help you tease out something in more depth, but only going as far as you want and at your own pace.
+Occasionally, a client may need something a little different, a more 'integrative' approach.
+On these rare occasions, I may try an alternative therapy to help you tease out something in more depth, but only going as far as you want and at your own pace.
 My belief is that therapy cannot be rushed and only you know what is best for you.
 This way you are in control of your therapy.

 MY QUALIFICATIONS & ACCREDITATIONS

 I am a registered member of the British Association for Counselling and Psychotherapy, holding a postgraduate diploma in Counselling and Psychotherapy.
+I have undertaken additional training in the areas of couples counselling, historical sexual abuse and bereavement.
 The BACP is my governing body which ensures that I work ethically within the BACP framework.

 Experience and Specialist Areas